DJSchaffner/cg_java_merger/README.md

 This is a very basic parser that will parse a Java project into a single file for websites like CodinGame.
 It will recursively find all java files in the java project and insert everything into a single file in the order the files are found.

-No guarantess this is bug free and respects all possible file structures in Rust but as of now this works for my purposes.
+No guarantess this is bug free and respects all possible file structures in Java but as of now this works for my purposes.
 Feel free to open a ticket with feature requests or bug reports if you have / find any.

 # Usage